openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 *Figure 12.
 COBOL Check directory on the local system*

 12. To copy all the files and folders from this directory, you need to use the command : `zowe zos-files upload dir-to-uss "." "/z/z99998/cobolcheck" --recursive  --binary-files "cobol-check-0.2.8.jar"` .
 Then enter your username and password.
 (Remember to type all the alphabets in small letters).

+`Note: Use the latest version (or the version you are using) of the COBOL Check on the above command.`

 In this command the `.` represents the current directory